rookieCookies/Crytex/engine/crytex_node/EXPLANATION.md

 ```
 ### PlayerMovement Script
 ```
+# The from keyword means it extends the functionality of Node2D
 from Node2D

 # If there is no value and no default value, after the ready function is over, throw an error